 A maverick producer who turned low budgets and high speed into a film school for a generation of Hollywood's greatest directors.

-Roger Corman operated on the fringe of Hollywood, seeing opportunity where studios saw only risk.
-With a degree in industrial engineering and a knack for logistics, he directed and produced hundreds of films, often in mere days, for American International Pictures and his own companies.
-His sets were legendary boot camps where future giants like Francis Ford Coppola, Martin Scorsese, and James Cameron got their first breaks, learning to stretch a dollar into visual spectacle.
-Corman's eye for marketable trends—from beatniks to bikers, Edgar Allan Poe to blaxploitation—made him a king of the drive-in.
-While critics dismissed his work as schlock, his relentless productivity and canny distribution models proved there was a vibrant audience for independent genre cinema, fundamentally reshaping the industry's economics.
+Roger Corman directed and produced hundreds of films, often in mere days, for American International Pictures and his own companies.
+Born in 1926 with a degree in industrial engineering, he saw opportunity where studios saw risk.
+His sets trained future directors—Francis Ford Coppola, Martin Scorsese, James Cameron—who learned to stretch a dollar into visual spectacle.
+Corman's eye for marketable trends, from beatniks to bikers to Edgar Allan Poe adaptations to blaxploitation, made him a force in drive-in cinema.
+Critics dismissed his work as schlock, but his relentless productivity and canny distribution models proved there was a vibrant audience for independent genre cinema, reshaping the industry's economics.
+He died in 2024.

 1901–1927